 I lift my lamp by the golden door.”

-At the turn of the century, the main property adjacent to what is now the Brook Farm Inn was sold to a John E. Alexandre, who razed “The Hive” and replaced it with Spring Lawn Mansion, currently owned by Shakespeare & Co.
+At the turn of the century, the main property adjacent to what is now the Brook Farm Inn was sold to John E. Alexandre, who razed “The Hive” and replaced it with Spring Lawn Mansion.
 In 1903, Alexandre gave the rental cottage — now Brook Farm Inn — to his butler, James Whittenham.
-A short time later, Whittenham bought land adjacent to the Spring Lawn property and moved his house down the hill to its permanent home at 15 Hawthorne Street.
+A short time later, Whittenham bought the current property and moved his house down the hill to its permanent home at 15 Hawthorne Street.

 In the 1970’s, the Shadowood Inn was purchased by Ruth Backes, a direct descendant of Ralph Waldo Emerson, who was involved in the original Brook Farm, a utopian cooperative community founded in West Roxbury, M.A. in the 1840’s.
 To honor that history, Backes changed the name of this Lenox MA inn to the Brook Farm Inn.

 A number of owners succeeded Ruth Backes.
 In 2001, Brook Farm Inn was purchased by Linda and Phil Halpern, your current hosts.
 They built the carriage house in 2003, naming that building Shadowood to honor the former name.